Vishisht-rao/local_commodities/README.md

 samples, guidance on mobile development, and a full API reference.

 ## Just trying to see how commit and all works.

+## Second change trying to see what'll happen